You don't have to be a rocket scientist to wash your hands correctly, right?

 How the WHO says you should wash your hands:

 Are bathroom super-fast air dryers as hygienic as they seem?
 (Photo: Tomwsulcer [CC0 1.0]/Wikimedia Commons)

 If you think hand hygiene is all about washing, don't get caught drying your hands on your pants.
 Hand-washing wars have recently focused on the drying part, too.

 There's an assumption that hand dryers are more hygienic than paper towels.
-But a recent study published in the Journal of Microbiology compared three methods of hand drying: paper towels, warm air dryers and jet air dryers (those super-fast machines that whip the water off your hands in seconds).
+But a recent study published in the Journal of Applied Microbiology compared three methods of hand drying: paper towels, warm air dryers and jet air dryers (those super-fast machines that whip the water off your hands in seconds).
 Researchers found jet air dryers spread 60 times more germs than warm air dryers and 1,300 times more germs than paper towels.

 For the study, participants put on gloves then washed their hands in a harmless virus called MS2.
 They then dried their hands with one of the three methods.
 The researchers collected samples from surfaces and the air and found jet air dryer blasted the virus farthest — up to 9 feet across the bathroom, compared to the standard dryers, which sent them less than 3 feet, according to the Huffington Post.
 The paper towels spread the viruses only 10 inches.